dontamayo/Q1_cars_2nd/README.md

 # Q1_cars_2nd

-1. Im using materializecss for my q1 project.

-2. Goals:
+# Q1_cars

+## Alt-H2 This project  is  dedicated for my Q1 project 2017.
+### H3 Deployment  Date: 12 / 07 / 2017

+objective:
-a.
-To create a website that can be used by everyone for getting informations about cars
+1. create a website for car slides
-b. for entertainments like watching video clips from related topics
+2. group them into each class
+3. link it to affiliate marketing
-c. for auto show schedules nearby
+4. use API for car shows nearby
-d. using affiliate marketing to sustain the site
- e. expand!
+5. connect to people that share the same interest.

 related websites:
 1.http://obsessedgarage.com/